MatusOllah/MatusOllah/README.md

 # Hiii! 😊

 I'm a passionate Go developer from Slovakia who loves coding, gaming, and making cool things happen with technology!
-I'm a hardcore Gopher, and Go is my go-to language for *everything*, I LOVE IT! 😍
+I'm a hardcore Gopher, and Go is my go-to language for *everything*.
+I LOVE IT! 😍

 - 💻 I'm all about **IT, gaming and coding**, especially in Go
 - 🎵 I ❤ **Drum & Bass** and **J-Pop** (good music = good code!)
-- 🎤 I ❤ **Project SEKAI**; Tsukasa Tenma is one of my favorite characters! 💛
+- 🌟 I ❤ **Project SEKAI**; Tsukasa Tenma is one of my favorite characters! 💛
-- 🎤 I used to like **Friday Night Funkin'**, but I'm no longer involved with the game and community anymore (it's too toxic 😓); Boyfriend still holds a special place in my heart though! 💙
+- 🎤 I don't like **Friday Night Funkin'**, but I still ❤ Boyfriend!
 - 🚀 Currently exploring DSP in Go
-- 🎓 Learning more about concurrency and best practices in Go
 - 🏅 Participated in [**ZENIT 2024**](https://zenit.ksp.sk/results/zenit24sk/ZA/cbgTVUEyPEn6nypoGX56/all) (a local coding competition in Slovakia)
 - 🏅 Participated in **Junior kóder/ka 2025** on the [FRI UNIZA](https://fri.uniza.sk) in Žilina
 - 🇸🇰 I'm Slovak, and English is my second language!